romanorac/pandas-analytics-server/README.md

 pandas-analytics-server is an open source project that simplifies connecting pandas to a realtime data feed, testing hypothesis and visualizing results in a web browser.

+Read more about the project: [pandas analytics server](https://towardsdatascience.com/pandas-analytics-server-d9abceec888b).

 ## Instalation

 ```